 We know from testing that ducted rangehoods are best – these are the ones that suck out the odours to vent outside.
 Some of us won't have that option when we're looking to replace a broken rangehood, or simply don't have the space for it.

-Whatever the reason you can't duct (expense, or apartment living), recirculating rangehoods are the other option.
+Whatever the reason you can't duct (the cost, your kitchen setup or apartment living), recirculating rangehoods are the other option.
 They suck the air through filters and, as the name suggests, put that air back into the room.
 They're a little more expensive in the long run because the carbon filters need replacing periodically.

 All rangehood types are generally available in 60cm or 90cm width, so they cover the most common widths of cooktops, and most types are available in either ducted or recirculating.

 Canopy models are the most common style of rangehood and look like a freestanding flue.
 These include island rangehoods, which are installed above an island cooking area in the centre of the kitchen, and wall canopies which are installed against a wall.
 We focus on the wall canopy models in our reviews.

 Pros: Generally perform the best, as they tend to cover the whole cooktop area.

 Cons: Depending on the style and brand they can be very expensive compared with the other systems available, but you can still find bargains.

 An undermount rangehood is integrated into the kitchen cupboard.

 Pros: They're an increasingly popular choice as they're unobtrusive and hidden away.